danilmuriuwanjohi/Week-1-Independent-Project---Portfolio-Landing-Page/README.md

 # PROJECTS
 #### The variety of programs listed on the webpage were designed by Daniel Muriu Wanjohi.
-The links are as listed on the webpage.the project include: Dairy-farm, anitas kitchen, favorite band  {19/05/2021}
+The links are as listed on the webpage.the project include: Dairy-farm, anitas kitchen, favorite band, and dogshelter.  {19/05/2021}

 ### PRODUCED BY (DANIEL MURIU WANJOHI)